atom/github/docs/rfcs/XXX-pull-request-review.md

 <img width="722" alt="slack_-_github" src="https://user-images.githubusercontent.com/7910250/46391893-fbb16800-c693-11e8-88e7-ffe73448f8a8.png">

 Clicking on the conversation/timeline icon expands an ephemeral panel beneath the summary box showing a very timeline view.
 The PR description and PR comments are displayed here.
 Other note-worthy timeline events are displayed in a very minimal fashion.
+At the bottom is an input field to add a new PR comment.

 TODO: add conversation/timeline popover mockup